avantrec/soco-cli/PYPI_README.md

 Sonos CLI aims for an orderly command structure and consistent return values, making it suitable for use in scripted automation scenarios, `cron` jobs, etc.

 For cases where standard SoCo speaker discovery doesn't work, an alternative speaker discovery mechanism is provided that scans the network for Sonos devices and caches the results.
-This supports 'split S1/S2' Sonos systems, allowing control of both.
+This also supports 'split S1/S2' Sonos systems, allowing control of speakers in both systems.

 ## Usage